FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-09-13-delete-server.md

 5. Enter the 2FA code if necessarily.

-6. Enter "YES" and press "confirm"
+6. Enter "YES" and press "confirm".